mickythegeek/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 ### Examples
 - Configuring Nginx to collect access and error logs.
-- Setting up a monitoring tool to track application performance.
+- Setting up a monitoring tool like Datadog to track application performance.